ElyUTech/Project-24-Secure-Information-Using-Symmetric-Encryption/README.md

 Demonstrating the implementation of encryption and decryption in a secure environment.

 ## Security Concepts:
-Symmetric encryption techniques, Data integrity protection
+Symmetric (single) encryption techniques, Data protection

 ## Tools Used:
 Linux